 Types of Gifts

-There are many ways you can support HighPointe.
-Your gifts of bequests, charitable gift annuities and charitable trusts can provide benefits for you the donor.
-Whether the goal of your gift is to leave a legacy, supplement your income or lower your taxes, HighPointe can help.
+Gifts of bequests, charitable gift annuities and charitable trusts can provide benefits to the donor.
+Whether your goal is to leave a legacy, supplement your income or lower your taxes, HighPointe can help.

 Your Goal: Leave a Legacy